mnater/Hyphenopoly/README.md

 # Hyphenopoly.js
 Hyphenopoly.js is a JavaScript-polyfill for hyphenation in HTML.
 There are two parts:
-- Hyphenopoly_Loader.js (4KB unpacked): checks if hyphenation of the requested language is supported on the client and loads Hyphenopoly.js and the specific language patterns if necessary.
+- Hyphenopoly_Loader.js (~4KB unpacked): checks if hyphenation of the requested language is supported on the client and loads Hyphenopoly.js (~34KB unpacked) and the specific language patterns (sizes differ) if necessary.
 - Hyphenopoly.js and language-patterns: client-side hyphenation of text using Franklin M. Liangs hyphenation algorithm known from TeX.

 #Hyphenopoly.js vs. Hyphenator.js